aldoglielmo/aldoglielmo.github.io/_pages/code.md

 nav_order: 4
 ---

-You can find the open-source projects I am involved with also on my <a href='https://github.com/aldoglielmo'>GitHub page</a>
+A list of the open-source projects for which I am, or I have been, a lead developer.
+You can find more on my <a href='https://github.com/aldoglielmo'>GitHub page</a>.

 <!-- {% if site.data.repositories.github_users %} -->